Some comments on symmetric orbifolds of K3: Some basic facts about lattices

 \section{Some basic facts about lattices}

 In this appendix, we review some useful facts about lattices.
 See \cite{ConwaySloane}, \cite{Nikulin} for more information.

-A lattice $L$ of rank $n$ (over $\ZZ$) is a free $\ZZ$-module $L\cong \ZZ^n$ of rank $n$, with a quadratic form $Q:L\to \RR$, and a symmetric $\ZZ$-bilinear form $B:L\times L\to \RR$ with \be Q(v)=B(v,v)\qquad v\in L \ee so that \be Q(v)=B(v,v)\ , B(v,w):=\frac{1}{2}(Q(v+w)-Q(v)-Q(w))\ ,\qquad v,w\in L\ . \ee We will also use the notation $v\cdot w$ or $(v,w)$ for the bilinear form $B$.
+A lattice $L$ of rank $n$ (over $\ZZ$) is a free $\ZZ$-module $L\cong \ZZ^n$ of rank $n$, with a quadratic form $Q:L\to \RR$, and a symmetric $\ZZ$-bilinear form $B:L\times L\to \RR$ with \be Q(v)=B(v,v)\qquad v\in L \ee so that \be B(v,w):=\frac{1}{2}(Q(v+w)-Q(v)-Q(w))\ ,\qquad v,w\in L\ . \ee We will also use the notation $v\cdot w$ or $(v,w)$ for the bilinear form $B$.
 A vector $v\in L$ is called primitive if it is not an integral multiple $mw$, $m>1$, of another vector $w\in L$.
 An embedding $S\hookrightarrow L$ of a lattice $S$ into a lattice $L$ is called primitive if $L/S$ is free; equivalently, if every primitive vector of $S$ is mapped to a primitive vector of $L$.

 One can think of a lattice $L$ as being embedded in the real space $L\otimes \RR$ with bilinear form induced by extending $B$ by $\RR$-linearity.
 The signature of $L$ is the signature of the bilinear form $B$ on the real vector space $L\otimes \RR$.
-The lattice is non-degenerate if the only vector $v\in L$ such that $B(v,w)=0$ for all $w$ is $v=0$; in this article, we mostly deal with non-degenerate lattices, so in the following we will implicitly assume that lattices are non-degenerate.
+The lattice is non-degenerate if the only vector $v\in L$ such that $B(v,w)=0$ for all $w$ is $v=0$; in the following, we implicitly assume that lattices are non-degenerate.

 The lattice $L$ is called integral if the bilinear form $B$ takes values in $\ZZ$, and even if the quadratic form $Q$ takes values in $2\ZZ$; notice that even lattices are also integral.
 The dual lattice $L^*$ is the lattice $\Hom_\ZZ(L,\ZZ)$ of $\ZZ$-linear homomorphisms from $L$ to $\ZZ$, and can be identified with a lattice in $L\otimes \RR$, by \be L^*=\{x\in L\otimes \RR\mid B(x,v)\in \ZZ,\ \forall z\in L\}\ . \ee A lattice $L$ is called self-dual (or unimodular), if $L^*\cong L$.
 An even unimodular lattice of signature $(a,b)$ exists if and only if $a-b\equiv 0\mod 8$.
 Two indefinite even unimodular lattices with the same signature are always isomorphic; we will denote by $\Gamma^{a,b}$ such a lattice.
 Given a basis of generators $v_1,\ldots,v_n$ of $L$, the Gram matrix of $L$ is the $n\times n$ real symmetric matrix with entries $B_{ij}=B(v_i,v_j)$.
 Notice that the Gram matrix of $L^*$ is the inverse of the one of $L$.
 The group $O(L)$ of automorphisms of the lattice $L$ is the subgroup of the real orthogonal group on $\RR^n$ preserving the lattice $L$.